notxcain/aecor/README.md

 ```

-Now let's define a behavior that converts operation to its handler
+Now let's define a behavior that converts operation to its handler.
+A `Handler[State, Event, Reply]` is just a wrapper around `State => (Seq[Event], Reply)`,
+you can think of it as `Kleisli[(Seq[Event], ?), State, Reply]`
+i.e. a side-effecting function with a side effect being a sequence of events representing state change caused by operation.

 ```scala
 val behavior = Lambda[SubscriptionOp ~> Handler[Option[Subscription], SubscriptionEvent, ?]] {